Skip To Main Content

 • Three weeks traveling to destinations across Europe learning about artists, visiting sites, and painting, culminating with a final project.

-European Art Classroom: Lessons in Community
+Global Art Classroom: When in Venice

 Paging